Configure-Time Actions

 See Using cmake Globbing for rationale on why globs are used, contrary to common cmake guidance.

 • All files under tests/ ending in a specified pattern are recursively globbed as the test harness for unit/integration tests.
-All test harness files will be compiled into static libraries at build time and all test targets link against them if LIBRA_TESTS=YES.
+All test harness files will be compiled into static libraries at build time and all test targets link against them if LIBRA_TESTS is enabled.

 Note